krypten/StockHawk/README.md

 # Stock Hawk

+An Android Applicaiton to monitor your stocks.

+## Features

+* Provides a customizable widget to be put on your home screen.
+* Monitor your stock and watch the price history at just a button click.
+* Application is great accessibllity using voice or text command.
+* It has multiple language support.

+## Udacity's [Android Developer Nanodegree]
 This is the starter code for project 3 in Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 Check out Udacity's [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855) course to get the skills you'll need to complete this project!